frederic-perez/AmE-dictionary/data/dictionary.md

 __mitigate__ _v_ :two::hammer:
 __mitt__ _n_
 __mitzvah__
+__mix and match__ _idiom_ To put certain things together in different combinations. _You can mix and match any of the items on this table, so take whatever you want._ _The pieces in my spring collection were designed to be mixed and matched._
 __mix apples and oranges__ _idiom_ To combine or compare two different things.
 __mix-up__ _n_ :two::hammer:
 __mixed bag__ :three::hammer: _It's a mixed bag, really._